bitmax-exchange/api-doc/README.md

 Response code `200 OK` means the order has been received by the server.
 However, it doesn't imply that the order has been successfully submitted to the matching engine.
 API users should use the `success: boolean` field in the API response to check if the order has been successfully passed to the system.
 For instance, if one doesn't have enough balance, he/she will get `success = false`.

-API users should use the list open order API to monitor the status of the order placed.
+Even if the order has been passed to the matching engine, it might still be rejected.
+API users should use the list open order API to monitor the status of the order placed. (see below)

 #### Placing Multiple Orders (`api_path=order/batch`)  (comming soon)